leandroccvaz/MyProject-RecyclerView/README.md

 *Android RecyclerView Sample*<br>
 *Overview*

 This project is a simple Android application that demonstrates how to display a list of items using RecyclerView.
 Each item contains a title and a description.
-When a user taps on an item, a Toast message is displayed with the selected item's title.
+When a user taps on an item, a Toast message is displayed with the selected item's title.<br>

 *Features:*
 Display a list of items using RecyclerView<br>